freedombox/FreedomBox/doc/dev/tutorial/components.rst

 enabled.
 When the app is disabled, the daemon should be disabled.
 We should also show the status of whether the daemon is running in the app's view.
-All of these concerns are automatically handled by the framework if a :class:`~plinth.daemon.Daemon` component is added to the app.
+All of these concerns are automatically handled by the framework if a :class:`~freedombox.daemon.Daemon` component is added to the app.
 Let us do that in our app's class.

 .. code-block:: python3
   :caption: ``__init__.py``

-  from plinth.daemon import Daemon
+  from freedombox.daemon import Daemon

   class TransmissionApp(app_module.App):
       ...